Burhanuddin Khan Jahangir

 Burhanuddin Khan Jahangir (9 January 1936 – 23 March 2020) was a Bangladeshi academic and writer.
 He was awarded the Bangla Academy Literary Award in 1969 and the Ekushey Padak in 2009.

 Education

 Jahangir completed his matriculation exam in 1950 from Muslim Government High School, Dhaka and intermediate exam in 1952 from Dhaka College.
-He obtained his bachelors and masters in political science from the University of Dhaka in 1955 and 1956 respectively.
+He obtained his bachelor's degree and master's degree in political science from the University of Dhaka in 1955 and 1956 respectively.
 He got his Ph.D. from Durham University in 1974.

 Career

 Jahangir started his career at the University of Dhaka as a lecturer in 1956 and retired in 1994.